LizBaze/GridTraversal/README.md

 ### Methodology
-As I unfortunately don't know React, I took the liberty of writing the game in plain Javascript instead.
 The grid is a randomly generated 2D array consisting of ints between 1 and 7.
 Iterating through the grid and using DOM manipulation, I was able to print table cells for each grid tile.
 A value of 1 was printed as lava, 2 as mud, 3 as speeder, and 4-7 as blank tiles.

 I assigned each table cell an id based on it's X and Y positions so that I could access them again in other functions, namely the function that processes player movements.
 I also assigned them their corresponding types to process their effect on the player's health and moves when stepped on.